ThomasLomas/traefik-to-unifi/README.md

 docker compose up
 ```

-Make sure your `.env` file is next to `docker-compose.yml` so the secrets are loaded automatically.
+Make sure your `.env` file is next to `docker-compose.yml` so that secrets are loaded automatically.

 ## Contributing